Where Are iPhones Manufactured?

 More than 200 companies around the world manufacture and supply Apple iPhone manufacturers with the components they need to produce the phones.
 These component manufacturers create the memory chips, glass screen interfaces, casings, cameras, and everything in between.
 And the countries where these manufacturers are located are also widely varied.
 Components come from companies in South Korea, China, Taiwan, Germany, Japan, India, and many other countries, including the United States.

-Most of these suppliers send their manufactured components to massive Apple manufacturing factories around the world for additional manufacturing and assembly.
-The components go to locations in China, the Czech Republic, Malaysia, Thailand, and South Korea among others.
+Most of these suppliers send their manufactured components to massive Apple manufacturing factories around the world for additional manufacturing and iPhone assembly.
+The components go to Apple manufacturing locations in China, the Czech Republic, Malaysia, Thailand, and South Korea among others.
 Although they’re located in many countries, however, all these manufacturing facilities are part of only two companies: Foxconn and Pegatron.
 These Taiwanese firms manage iPhone production and ensure the completed phones are delivered on time and with the quality standards Apple demands.

 However, nothing is quite like the massive Foxconn plant in Zhengzhou, China.
 According to the article in The New York Times, this factory spreads across 2.2 square miles and employs approximately 350,000 people.
 Apple manufacturers in Zhengzhou alone can produce a whopping 500,000 iPhones per day.